09priyamgupta/imu-dead-reckoning-xsens/README.md

 ---

 ## Overview
-This project reconstructs a robot’s trajectory using only IMU data recorded from an **Xsens MTi-630** sensor.
+This project reconstructs a robot's trajectory using only IMU data recorded from an **Xsens MTi-630** sensor.
-Dead‑reckoning is performed using orientation estimation (Madgwick filter), frame transformations, gravity compensation, Zero‑Velocity Updates (ZUPT), and drift‑corrected velocity/position integration.
+Dead-reckoning is performed using orientation estimation (Madgwick filter), frame transformations, gravity compensation, Zero-Velocity Updates (ZUPT), and drift-corrected velocity/position integration.

 Two datasets are processed, corresponding to two robot motion trials inside a building:
 - [Dataset 1 (small motion)](imu_data/xsens_mti_630_imu_first.txt)